The One Layout Shift That Made Bedroom Wall Decor Above Bed Feel Right

 Safe Mounting Above a Bed

-This is not just about aesthetics.
-It is about safety.
+This is not just about how it looks.
+It is about safety and peace of mind.

 Bedrooms are for sleeping, not surprise gravity experiments.